chitramdasgupta/Multilingual-Travel-Form-PWA/README.md

 ## Run the project

-First clone the repository, and then `cd` into it/
+First clone the repository, and then `cd` into it

 ```sh
 npm install